 The immigration status of your parents is not a consideration when determining your status as an eligible nonresident.
 In fact, that question is not even on the FAFSA®.

 If your parents are illegal residents or foreign citizens, you should not enter a made-up social security number for them in order to complete your application.
-Instead, the FAFSA® asks that students enter “000-00-0000” as your parent or parents’ social security number.
+Instead, the FAFSA® asks that students enter “000-00-0000” as their parent or parents’ social security number.

 It is best that both students and parents be truthful about their citizenship information on the FAFSA®.
 Your information will be confirmed with the relevant government departments before your FAFSA® can be processed.
 However, students and parents should not be worried that their citizenship information will result in deportation or other punishments associated with illegal immigration into the United States.